thesarfo/thesarfo.github.io/_posts/2025-01-28-learn-properly.md

 ### Reject Quick Fixes and Snackable Content
 For those who genuinely want to learn, it’s important to reject the appeal of “snackable” content.
 Quick blog posts, “Learn X in 10 minutes” tutorials, and bite-sized social media threads may provide surface-level knowledge, but they rarely foster the depth needed for expertise.
 Instead, you need to embrace the longform: textbooks, documentation, academic papers, and detailed manuals.

 Allocate focused time—several hours, if possible—and engage actively with the material.
 Take notes.
 Re-read sections.
 Rephrase ideas in your own words.
 Process, manipulate, and truly internalize what you’re learning.
-This approach will serve you way better than passively scrolling throughj shallow resources.
+This approach will serve you way better than passively scrolling through shallow resources.

 ### The Path to Expertise
 If your goal is to become an expert in a field, your journey requires structure, discipline, and focus.
 Here’s a framework to guide you: